bsmith89/longev-mgen/doc/submission.md

 hypervariable region [@Smith2019].
-We nonetheless find genomic evidence that OTU-1 and OTU-4 occupy overlapping niches, specializing in the degradation of alpha-glucans, a role not held by the other _Muribaculaceae_ described in this study.
+We nonetheless find genomic evidence that OTU-1 and OTU-4 occupy overlapping niches, specializing in the degradation of &alpha;-glucans, a role not held by the other _Muribaculaceae_ described in this study.
-In addition, we identify two distinct genomic variants of OTU-1, referred to as B1-A and B1-B, which are differentially distributed between UM and UT and have functionally relevant differences in gene content.
+In addition, we identify two distinct genomic variants of OTU-1, referred to as B1A and B1B, which are differentially distributed between UM and UT and have functionally relevant differences in gene content.